The Parable of the Mustard Seed

 Jesus' Use of Parables

-34 All these things Jesus said to the crowds in parables; indeed, he said nothing to them without a parable.
-35 This was to fulfill what was spoken by the prophet: "I will open my mouth in parables; I will utter what has been hidden since the foundation of the world."
+34 All this Jesus said to the crowds in parables; indeed he said nothing to them without a parable.
+35 This was to fulfil what was spoken by the prophet: "I will open my mouth in parables, I will utter what has been hidden since the foundation of the world."

 Jesus Explains the Parable of the Wheat and the Tares

 36 Then he left the crowds and went into the house.
 And his disciples came to him, saying, "Explain to us the parable of the weeds of the field."
 37 He answered, "He who sows the good seed is the Son of man; 38 the field is the world, and the good seed means the sons of the kingdom; the weeds are the sons of the evil one, 39 and the enemy who sowed them is the devil; the harvest is the close of the age, and the reapers are angels.
 40 Just as the weeds are gathered and burned with fire, so will it be at the close of the age.
 41 The Son of man will send his angels, and they will gather out of his kingdom all causes of sin and all evildoers, 42 and throw them into the furnace of fire; there men will weep and gnash their teeth.
 43 Then the righteous will shine like the sun in the kingdom of their Father.
 He who has ears, let him hear.